 In some situations, brown spots on a plant can be fungus-related.
 If you notice fungus, remove this part of the plant.

 Should I Cut Off Bent Aloe Leaves?

 Assuming that only one or two aloe leaves are bent, you can cut them off without harming the plant.
 In fact, these bent leaves may not grow as well as the healthy parts of the plant.
 Similarly, remove damaged or old leaves, as this can stimulate new (and healthy) growth.

 How To Grow A New Aloe Vera Plant

 Aloe vera propagates by a process known as division.
-A mature aloe plant will have what are known as pups or plantlets that start to show up.
+A mature aloe plant will have what are known as aloe pups or plantlets that start to show up.
 These are technically a clone of the mother plant.
-These can be separated from the plant and used to create new aloe vera plants.
+These young plants can be separated from the host and used to create new aloe vera plants.

 In order to do this, use pruning shears or sharp scissors.
 Locate where they are attached to the plant and cut them off leaving an inch of stem or more on the pup.
 Leave the pup alone on a windowsill or other location that gets plenty of bright, indirect sunlight for some time until a callous forms over the area where you made the cut.
 This helps to prevent root rot.
 Once calloused, plant it in soil and wait at least a week to water.
 You want the potting mix to be fairly dry.

 The aloe plant not only has some great healing properties, it happens to be fairly easy to grow with a little help from indirect sunlight or a grow light.
 In fact, they often do better if you leave them alone, so don’t worry too much about not giving it enough water.
 The watering can happen less than you think, particularly in the winter.
-This could be the perfect option for first-time growers.
+This tropical plant is the perfect option for first-time growers.